OpenISS/openiss-dockerfiles/README.md

 To pull a specific tag, suffix it at the end of the pull:

 ```
-docker run --rm -it --gpus=all openiss/openiss-opengl-cubes:F22-01
+docker run --rm -it --gpus all openiss/openiss-opengl-cubes:F22-01
 ```

 ## Running

 ```
-docker run --rm -it --gpus=all openiss/openiss-opengl-cubes:F22-01
+docker run --rm -it --gpus all openiss/openiss-opengl-cubes:F22-01
 ```

 # Setting up